kelvinbruce110/alu-zero_day/git/README.md

-I don't know what to do
+I don't know what to do, but I was able to ask chatGPT and got the help that I needed!